Edward Barron Chandler

 Born in Amherst, Chandler was called to the New Brunswick bar in 1823.
 He represented Westmorland in the legislature (1827-36), was a Legislative Councillor (1836-78) and a member of the Executive Council almost continuously between 1844 and 1858.
 A Father of Confederation, he attended the Charlottetown, Quebec and London Conferences.
 Declining appointment to the Senate in 1867 he served in the first provincial administration after Confederation (1867-9) and played a prominent part in negotiations leading to the building of the Intercolonial Railway.
 Appointed Lieutenant-Governor in 1878, he died in office.

 Location.
 45° 50.049′ N, 64° 12.763′ W. Marker is in Amherst, Nova Scotia, in Cumberland County.
 Marker is on Victoria Street East (Nova Scotia Route 6) just south of Havelock Street (Nova Scotia Route 2), on the right when traveling west.
+Marker is on the Amherst Town Hall (former Dominion Public Building).
 Touch for map.
-Marker is on the Amherst Town Hall (former Dominion Public Building).
-Marker is at or near this postal address: 98 Victoria Street East, Amherst, Nova Scotia B4H 1X6, Canada.
+Marker is at or near this postal address: 98 Victoria Street East, Amherst NS B4H 1X6, Canada.
+Touch for directions.

 Also see . . .